 Q: How does timber framing fit in a green building environment?

-A: Use local materials.
+A: (Will Beemer) Use local materials.
 That to me, is one of the major components of a sensible building system.
 In New England, where I live, our forests are mature again and we have plenty of good timber that can be sustainably and selectively harvested and processed at local sawmillls.
 Portable sawmills are also very popular that can go right into the woods.
 All of this avoids the transportation costs, embodied energy and fuel associated with materials shipped from far away, and it supports the local economy.
 Even with certified timber I would hesitate to buy it if it came from across the country.
 So for you folks out in the desert or plains without trees, I suggest you look to one of the earth based building systems using local materials, at least for the walls, if you're trying to be truly green.

 Timber frames also are valued more highly, are usually inside the building envelope, and are thus cared for better than a light-framed house.
 So they will generally last for centuries, as opposed to less than 100 years for a typical modern house.
 Thus, for about the same amount of framing wood, you get a house that will last 2-3 times longer.